 10. Share something about why you chose them: why did you choose this target audience to help and care for?
 Even more than a good story about you, they’ll love a good story about someone like them.

 You can help grow the relationship with your clients or patients through regularly adding value, being appropriately present in their lives, and doing so in a way that’s completely human-to-human.
-I’d love to hear the ways you reach out to make a difference, and the results you get — please share!
+Don't hold back -- share!